smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 5: Implement Azure AD Password Protection for Windows Server Active Directory

-In this task, you will implement Azure AD password Protection for Windows Server Active Directory
+In this task, you will implement Azure AD password Protection for Windows Server Active Directory.

 1. Within the Remote Desktop session to **DC1**, from the **Server Manager** window, start **Group Policy Management** console.